BASF wants to ensure that its renewable-based products are made from sustainably sourced raw materials.

 1 http://highcarbonstock.org/ updated Nov.
 2016

 As the world is consuming more and more palm oil for food, biofuel and personal and home care ingredients, the expansion of palm oil production continues to threaten environmentally sensitive areas of tropical forests and peatlands.
 With the urgency in sight: how does the cosmetics industry get to sustainable palm?

-In 2016, we established the BASF Palm Dialog as a platform to discuss topics relevant for the industry with representatives from the entire supply chain: First in 2016 in Paris, then 2017 in London and 2018 in Amsterdam, we have invited participants from industry, retail, associations and NGOs as well as trade media during the global tradeshow in-cosmetics to discuss solutions and the possible pathways forward.
+In 2016, we established the BASF Palm Dialog as a platform to discuss topics relevant for the industry with representatives from the entire supply chain: First in 2016 in Paris and in 2017 in London, we have invited participants from industry, retail, associations and NGOs as well as trade media during the global tradeshow in-cosmetics to discuss solutions and the possible pathways forward.

 Certification requirements, transparency on cost impact and public awareness of the supply chain from smallholders to end consumers led the list of major concerns in the audience.
-The next BASF Palm Dialog is scheduled for April 3rd, 2019, in Paris.
-The BASF Palm Progress Report 2018 will be published mid of the year.
+The third BASF Palm Dialog is scheduled for April 18th in Amsterdam.

 Follow the dialog on Twitter (@basf_palm-dialog).